 Things you can take from home.

-Safety pins are great for:
+Safety pins are great to:

-- safe-guard for securing your money-belt to your clothing
+- Safe-guard for securing your money-belt to your clothing

-- pinning things together when broken
+- Pin things together when broken

 Long shoe laces are great for: